Several days ago, NASA’s Astronomy Picture of the Day was the impressive “Io: Moon Over Jupiter,” which was taken by the Cassini spacecraft.

-Jupiter’s moon Io [EYE-oh] was discovered by Galileo in 1610.
-He named it for Io the mythological character — a nymph who was seduced by Zeus, then turned into a cow.*
+Jupiter’s moon Io (pronounced IE-oh) was discovered by Galileo in 1610.
+He named it for the mythological character Io — a nymph who was seduced by Zeus, then turned into a cow.*

-The name Io doesn’t have a known meaning, and it’s rare in the U.S.:
+The baby name Io doesn’t have a known meaning, and it’s rarely used in the U.S.:

 - 2010: 6 baby girls named Io